 If you want clear skin, you’re going to have to cleanse better.
-According to board-certified dermatologist and author of Skin Rules: Trade Secrets from a Top New York Dermatologist, Dr. Debra Jaliman, a sonic cleansing system is the best way to start, “as it takes off more dirt, bacteria and makeup from your skin.”
-In addition to providing the skin with a deep cleanse, sonic cleansing brushes exfoliate the surface of the skin, leaving it looking and feeling softer and smoother, thus revealing a more clear complexion.
+According to board-certified dermatologist and author of Skin Rules: Trade Secrets from a Top New York Dermatologist, Dr. Debra Jaliman, a cleansing device is the best way to start, “as it takes off more dirt, bacteria and makeup from your skin.”
+In addition to providing the skin with a deep cleanse, cleansing brushes exfoliate the surface of the skin, leaving it looking and feeling softer and smoother, thus revealing a more clear complexion.

 Try: FOREO LUNA™ mini

 We know you’ve probably been told this a thousand times, but we thought one more reminder wouldn’t hurt.
-According to Dr. Brauer, picking, poking and popping your skin will not get you the results you’re looking for.
+According to Director of Clinical Research at the Laser & Skin Surgery Center of New York, Dr. Jeremy Brauer, picking, poking and popping your skin will not get you the results you’re looking for.
 If you have a pimple that you’re desperate to pop, try applying a spot treatment or pimple cream to the affected area instead of picking.
 After all, pimple creams are designed for this sort of skin care woe.

 As much as we hate to admit, we’re all a little guilty of splurging on junk food every once and a while.
 And while it may be satisfying to our cravings, junk food is not beneficial for our skin.
 Dr. Jaliman suggests cutting down your processed food, sugar and dairy intake since those can lead to breakouts and recommends “eating a diet rich in antioxidants instead.”
 That being said, you can still succumb to your sweet tooth with a healthy sweet, like antioxidant-rich fruits and berries.

 Easier said than done, right?
 But, for the sake of clear skin (and your sanity), Dr. Brauer says to make it a point to get a better night’s sleep.
-When you sleep, the skin works to restore itself through a process called regeneration and lack of sleep can lead to a tired-looking complexion, dark circles, puffy under-eye bags and sometimes even breakouts.
-Whether this means turning your phone or TV off an hour earlier than usual, taking a relaxing bubble bath before bed, or giving meditation a try, you’ll be glad you did!
+When you sleep, the skin works to restore itself through a process called regeneration, and lack of sleep can lead to a tired-looking complexion, dark circles, puffy under-eye bags and sometimes even breakouts.
+Whether this means turning your phone or TV off an hour earlier than usual, taking a relaxing bubble bath before bed or giving meditation a try, you’ll be glad you did!